shubhamborke7778/Technical-Paper/Technical Paper.md

 ### Algorithm
 <hr>

-Cache has an algorithm to store our store out.
+Cache has an algorithm to store in or store out.
 As the cache has a limited size to store.
-If cache memory is full of storing objects, there will be an amount of data loss happen if there is no space reserved for the cache.
+If cache memory is full of storing objects, there will be an amount of data loss if there is no space reserved for the cache.
 Hence the cache algorithm takes place.
 The cache should evict the data to allow space for the new object.

 In the industry, there are a lot of algorithms for storing cache.
 The most commonly used algorithm is Least-Recently-Used (LRL).
 It removes least used objects until require space for writing cache data.
 The least-recently-used method is easy to implement and simpler accessible for uniform-size objects or data.
 Hence the cache is populated with a small object's size for availability to store the extra amount of data.